Ravindra2k6/restaurantwebsite/README.md

 ## License & Ownership

-This project was developed for Bojanam's & Biryani.
+This project was developed for Bojanams & Biryani.
 All rights reserved..